• Menu

 Mountain view from Greyrock Meadows Trail.
 Photo: Sean Munson

-The trail is open all year long, but is best enjoyed during the months of March to November.
-No entry fee and parking fee is required.
+The trail is open all year long but is best enjoyed during the months of March to November.
+There is no entry fee or parking fee is required.

 From Fort Collins, take Highway 287 North and turn left onto Highway 14 West.
 Follow the route for 8.4 miles until you reach the trailhead.
 The available parking area is on the south side of the highway opposite the trailhead.